If you are looking for guides to learn how to record piano, you came to the right place. In this post, you will find the answer.

 Although almost no home recording studio will have a grand piano, it’s good to know how to record a grand piano.
 Also, grand piano micing techniques can come in handy for upright piano recording.

 One microphone should be placed on the far right side from the player’s point of view.
-The lid must be open and the distance between mic and piano should be about 8″.
+The lid must be open and the distance between the mic and the piano should be about 8″.

 And the second mic should go to the far left side, far from the player.
 Distance should be the same.